 Unfortunately, no. If you don’t have a business succession plan, you’re not alone.

 The number of small business owners without a business succession plan is quite staggering.
 Research by Wilmington Trust in 2017 of 200 business owners found that 58% of the small business owners they surveyed had no business succession plan.
 And another poll conducted of business owners revealed that 60% had no business succession plan.
 In fact, the survey found only 21% of owners have a specific plan and had started executing it.

 Plus, sadly, of those businesses without a business succession plan, nearly half (47%) of the owners believed no succession plan was necessary.
 That can’t be further from the truth.

-What are the Benefits of a Business Succession Plan or Exit Plan?
+What are the Benefits of a Business Succession Plan or Exit Plan in New York?

 It’s not uncommon for business owners to be hesitant to even start plans for a transition—primarily because they don’t want to think about ceding control of the company they shaped and built.
 This is even more evident when they’ve been actively involved on a day-to-day basis.
 But these feelings shouldn’t be a roadblock to smart long-term planning.

 Transition planning has a number of benefits to an owner and all of his or her stakeholders; moreover, business owners con contribute possible strategies for transferring ownership that keep them engaged with the company.

 How can a well-drafted succession or exit plan for your business can help you?

 Provide Financial Stability For Your Family Before, During, And After The Transition